tidwall/tg/docs/API.md

 **Return**

-- For a TG_POINT geometry, returns the M coodinate.
+- For a TG_POINT geometry, returns the M coordinate.
 - For everything else returns zero.